 Never Use Free Forever Push Notifications with Unlimited Access

 Well, there’s no nice way to say this.

-So, we’ll just come out and say it: Avoid push notifications that cost nothing with unlimited access at all costs!
+So, we’ll just come out and say it: Avoid push notification tools that cost nothing with unlimited access at all costs!
 Especially the ones that offer eCommerce push notifications for free.